 The WTO, though, has probably been the key focus for advocates of global justice.
 There are several reasons for this (Armstrong 2012).
 First, it is one of the most powerful institutions governing the global economy, and its influence is steadily expanding into new areas.
 Second, the decisions that it takes, and the rules that it formulates and defends, have obvious distributive effects.
-Every time a ‘Round’ of WTO negotiations concludes with a new agreement there will be countries which consider themselves winners, and others which consider themselves to have been hard done by.
+Every time a round of WTO negotiations concludes with a new agreement there will be countries which consider themselves winners, and others which consider themselves to have been hard done by.
 Third and finally, WTO rules – and negotiations – explicitly invoke considerations of fairness.
 Negotiations are supposed to be (and are often publicly claimed to be) motivated by considerations such as reciprocity and non-discrimination, which are hard-wired into the rules of the WTO itself (Brown & Stern 2007).
 As a result the fairness of trade rules, the protectionist policies of many countries, and the fairness of the decision-making processes of the WTO itself have come under considerable scrutiny.

 Beitz, for instance, suggested that the rules of international trade could be redesigned so that they promoted redistribution towards developing countries (Beitz 1979: 174).
 Specifically, he asked whether we might rearrange the tariff system so that developing countries could establish lucrative industries without competition from developed countries, but still gain access to the markets of the latter.
-Such a suggestion has received further support more recently (see e.g. Kapstein 1999, Brock 2009, Moellendorf 2009).
+Such a suggestion has received further support more recently (see, e.g., Kapstein 1999, Brock 2009, Moellendorf 2009).
 The idea behind “sequencing” the obligation to open up markets is that poorer countries ought to be able to liberalize in a gradual manner, opening up different parts of their economies one by one and with careful forethought.
 That way the human costs might be managed rather better than if they fully liberalized immediately, under pressure from organizations such as the WTO or IMF.
 This does mean allowing them to maintain tariff barriers which other countries are not allowed to operate, but that might be necessary for them to “catch up” in their development.
 As Moellendorf (2009: 96) puts it, “there are good reasons to believe that a trade regime should sequence the requirement to eliminate protectionism so as to provide countries in the developing and underdeveloped world with more time to develop their infant industries”.

 These are not the only suggestions for how we could use existing institutions to further the goals of global justice, but they are perhaps the most prominent.
-Other recommendations include a defence of greater cooperation between nation-states on tax collection.
+Other recommendations include a defence of greater cooperation between nation states on tax collection.
 Many corporations are able to move between tax jurisdictions in pursuit of the lowest tax rates available, and to exploit various other loopholes.
 But Gillian Brock has pointed out that if countries cooperated more on tax rules, and moved to close some of the more important tax loopholes, their coffers could swell by hundreds of billions of dollars annually.
 As Brock (2008: 162) puts it, “Even modest changes in global tax policy will mobilize revenue that is badly needed in developing countries.”
 Another possibility centres on labour standards.
-Here it has been suggested that institutions such as the WTO or International Labour Organization could be used to monitor and enforce basic labour standards, preventing employers in developing countries abusing the human rights of their employees and presenting them with working conditions which are unsafe, oppressive or discriminatory (see e.g. Barry & Reddy 2008).
+Here it has been suggested that institutions such as the WTO or International Labour Organization could be used to monitor and enforce basic labour standards, preventing employers in developing countries abusing the human rights of their employees and presenting them with working conditions which are unsafe, oppressive or discriminatory (see, e.g., Barry & Reddy 2008).
 Taken together, these steps might themselves go some way towards advancing some of the most pressing goals of global justice.